cyclr/docs/pages/v2/04-embedding/04-launch/03-user-experience.md

 LAUNCH presents the user with a screen to allow them to set up each step in the integration template that needs the user to select parameters.

-* Your user might need to select from a list of values that are obtained from an authenticated connector in the integration template.
+* Your user might need to select from a list of values from an authenticated connector in the integration template.
 For example, they might have to select a **Mailing List **from their email marketing platform.
 * Your user might need to select a value from a predetermined list of valid values.
 For example, an email contact status: **Subscribed **or **Unsubscribed**.
 * Your user might need to provide text values for complete flexibility.
 For example, this could be the source of an email lead.